 Culling is a necessary process for photographers.
-It helps get rid of duplicates, bad shots with blinking eyes, awkward poses, or blurry images, and of course, it saves a lot of time during the editing process.
+It helps get rid of duplicates, foul shots with blinking eyes, awkward poses, or blurry images, and of course, it saves a lot of time during the editing process.

-However, AI photo culling calls for a photographer to learn both the fundamentals of choosing the right images to keep and delete and navigating through an AI photo culling software.
+However, AI photo culling calls for a photographer to learn the fundamentals of choosing the right images to keep and delete and navigating through an AI photo culling software.

 Fundamentals of Photo Culling